Disabling the Matrix / Chapter 7 / Riddles, Archons, and Mud Shadows

 Crop circles, called Devil’s Mowing in years long past due to their unexplained origins, have appeared since the 1600s.
 The Nature Journal mentioned them in the 1800s.
 Some crop circles have been made by pranksters, but not all.
 Italian inventor, Umberto Baudo says:

-Beings with advanced knowledge of complex mathematics make some of these crop circles.
+It is reasonable to conclude beings with advanced knowledge of complex mathematics design these crop circles.
 And some are blueprints of magnetic motors and free energy devices.
 Maybe they mean to help us.
-But don’t they know that our roads to free energy are blocked, and many of our researchers and scientists perish assassinated by the ruling class?
-Are they accomplices?
+But don’t they know that our roads to free energy are blocked, and our ruling class assassinates many of our researchers and scientists?

 During the 16th century, crop circles already sprouted on sowed fields.
 But in most places, people still traveled on horseback, stagecoaches, and sailboats.
 This lifestyle endured until about 200 years ago.
 Gasoline cars only started to appear in the early 1900s.